MuntasirSZN/fix-all-typos/README.md

 >[!IMPORTANT]
 > These groups are all **generated** during runtime and as such their colors may look different.

-If you want to create your own *dynamic* highlight groups or modify existing ones, see the [custom highlight groups](placeholder) section
+If you want to create your own *dynamic* highlight groups or modify existing ones, see the [custom highlight groups](placeholder) section.

 | Highlight group      | Generated from                          | Default                     |